 A: Type the GitHub account email address you chose when you created your GitHub-linked Microsoft account.
 We’ll look you up and send you to GitHub for sign-in.
 Or, if there’s a Sign-in options link on the sign in page, use the Sign in with GitHub button that's shown after you select that link.

 Q: I can't sign in to some of my apps and products with GitHub.
 Why?

-A: Not all Microsoft products can access GitHub.com from their sign-in page—for example, Xbox consoles.
+A: Not all Microsoft products can access GitHub.com from their sign-in page.
+Xbox consoles are one example.
 Instead, when you type the email address from your linked GitHub account, we’ll send a code to that address so we can verify it’s really you.
 You’re still signing in to the same account, just by a different sign-in method.

 Q: I've added a password to the Microsoft account I have linked to my GitHub account.
 Will that cause a problem?

 A: Not at all.
 This doesn’t change your GitHub password; you’ll just have another way to sign in to your Microsoft account.
 Whenever you sign in using your email address, we’ll offer you the choice of signing in with your Microsoft account password or going to GitHub to sign in.
 We strongly recommend that, if you need to add a password, you make sure it’s different from the password for your GitHub account.

 Q: I want to add the Authenticator app to the account I created using GitHub.
 Can I do that?

 A: Absolutely.
 Just download the app and sign in using your email address.
 When you sign in with your email address, you'll be prompted to choose either the Authenticator app or GitHub as your credential.

 Q: I've enabled two-factor authentication on both my GitHub and Microsoft accounts (MSA), but when I sign in to my MSA, I'm still asked to authenticate twice.
 Why?